weechat/weechat/UPGRADING.md

   accordingly, scripts and plugins must have been designed for version 0.3.x to be loaded into WeeChat.

-## Version 0.2.6.3

-No upgrade guidelines.

-## Version 0.2.6.2

-No upgrade guidelines.

-## Version 0.2.6.1

-No upgrade guidelines.

-## Version 0.2.6

-No upgrade guidelines.

-## Version 0.2.5

-No upgrade guidelines.

-## Version 0.2.4

-No upgrade guidelines.

-## Version 0.2.3

-No upgrade guidelines.

 ## Version 0.2.2

 ### Charset plugin